alexc12/posteireann_website/arise-source/index.md

 90s websites may have been robust in their simplicity, but no one likes setting up a janky webserver on a computer in their closet.
 Arise is a modern cloud-native application that supports easy deployment to your cloud static site host of choice.

-Simply fork [Arise on Github](https://github.com/spectrasecure/arise), edit your site, and point your cloud vendor to your repository.
-The included CI workflow does all the hard work of building and deploying your site straight from the cloud.

 ## Get started with Arise

 Contacxt us on hello@posteireann.com